-Staff will not administer liquid paracetamol or ibuprofen or non-prescription drugs.
+Staff will not administer Calpol or non-prescription drugs.

-As children come into school, they should hand any medication to the relevant person who will then put it in the fridge.
+As children come into school they should hand any medication to the relevant person who will then put it in the fridge.
 The First Aider on duty will then be able to administer the medication at the appropriate times.